swiftlang/swift/docs/ErrorHandling.rst

 to indicate to the compiler what the sentinel is:

 * There are several APIs returning ``NSInteger`` or ``NSUInteger``.
-At least some of these return 0 on error, but that doesn't seem like a reasonable general assumption.
+At least some of these return 0 on the error, but that doesn't seem like a reasonable general assumption.

 * ``AVFoundation`` provides a couple methods returning